memryx/MemryX_eXamples/fun_projects/asl_alphabet/README.md

 mx_nc -m hand_landmark_full.tflite palm_detection_full.tflite --autocrop
 ```

 **NOTE:** if you compile the DFP yourself, the NeuralCompiler will create a cropped post-processing model.
 This model is just simple data organziation operations, so our `MxHandPose.py` actually forgoes use of the `post.tflite` and uses plain numpy functions.
-Thus it is safe to delete the post model file.
+Thus, it is safe to delete the post model file.

 </details>